In Formula One, Crashing Isn’t Cheap

 Christian Horner, Team Principal of Red Bull Racing

-As Horner pointed out, it’s an issue that has more than just his Red Bull team alarmed.
-Ferrari were also involved in the opening lap pileup in Hungary, with Lance Stroll’s Aston Martin smashing into the side of Charles Leclerc’s Ferrari at Turn 1.
-Leclerc was forced to retire immediately from the race from the damage.
+As Horner pointed out, it’s an issue that has more than just his own team alarmed.
+Ferrari were also involved in the opening lap pileup in Hungary, with Lance Stroll’s Aston Martin smashing into the side of Charles Leclerc’s car at Turn 1.
+Leclerc was forced to retire immediately from the race due to the damage.

 The incident led to comments from Ferrari team principal Mattia Binotto, who not only called for similar cost cap changes, but also suggested that the team guilty of triggering an accident should be the one to front the repair bill.